ej-1/loot-fe-technical/README.md

 #### Create the goal card

-- Create a layout based on the image above "Goal Card".
+- Create a layout based on the image above, "Goal Card".
-- Style the layout consistently and beautifully, adhering as closely to the design as possible.
+- Style the layout consistently, adhering as closely to the design as possible.

 #### Create the goal details view

-- Create a layout base on the image above "Goal Card Details"
+- Create a layout base on the image above, "Goal Card Details"
 - Implement it as a full page view
-- Style the layout consistently and beautifully, adhering as closely to the design as possible.
+- Style the layout consistently, adhering as closely to the design as possible.

 ### PART B: Functionality